MakaylaMR/Heroku-MongoDB/README.md

 ### Author/Creator: Makayla Martineau Raymundo

-## JSON gallery endpoint with fetch
+## JSON Routes with Heroku and MongoDB Atlas
 This assignment includes:
 - Create a 3-page website served with rendered view engine templates.
 - Fetch a list of gallery items using fetch().